xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-03-video-conferencing-en.md

 You can also record your video conferences on Meet, but you'd have to [subscribe to the G Suite Enterprise edition](https://support.google.com/a/answer/7557052?hl=en), which is too expensive for us.

-**In terms of call quality and user experience, we would give it around a 3.67 out of 5.**
+**In terms of call quality and user experience, we give it 3.67 out of 5.**
 This is very subjective though, and is based on user feedback after each meeting:
 We don't have hard numbers such as data drop rate and jitter to compare the quality for each of the services that we tried, and to be fair, there are too many moving parts (such as WiFi interference)